HONDA CB1000 Overview

 Running Costs and Specifications

-The Honda CB1000, produced between 1995 and 2012, is a versatile motorcycle that appeals to a wide range of riders.
-With a total of five registration plates recorded, this model has proven to be a popular choice in the UK market.
+The Honda CB1000, produced between 1995 and 2012, is a popular choice among motorbike enthusiasts.
+With a total of seven registration plates recorded, this model has proven to be a reliable option for riders.
+The average annual mileage for the CB1000 stands at 945 miles, which can help potential buyers estimate their running costs.

 Alternative Models to Consider